Young Directors (JAIGOPP)

 This event marks the end of the program and brings together the current class of participants, the Executive committee of the IGOPP Young Directors and the officers of the IGOPP.

-To see the current Incubator program, please click here.
-Please note that applications for the 2016-2017 year are now closed; however, you can join our mailing list to find out about next year’s events by emailing firstname.lastname@example.org
+To see this year’s program (all events are in french), please click here.
+Even if it is now too late to submit your application for the group of 2020, you can express your interest and join our mailing list to find out about next year’s events by emailing us at firstname.lastname@example.org

 The Executive Committee of the Young Directors of the Institute for Governance of Private and Public Organizations is comprised of a group of young professionals distinguished by their leadership, community involvement, and professional as well as academic accomplishments.